AnantRatnam/libgdx.github.io/_posts/2021/2021-07-24-devlog-7-lwjgl3.md

     jvmArgs = ['-XstartOnFirstThread']
 ```

-Alternatively, you can use a custom experimental implementation of the GLFW library by adding this code snippet to the start of your `main()` method:
+Alternatively, you can use an [experimental](https://github.com/libgdx/libgdx/pull/7361#issuecomment-1986915854) implementation of the [GLFW library](https://javadoc.lwjgl.org/org/lwjgl/glfw/package-summary.html#using-glfw-on-macos-heading) by adding this code snippet to the start of your `main()` method:

 ```java
 if (SharedLibraryLoader.isMac) {